HFDcon 2024

 To the LinkedIn profile

 This workshop offers an initial introduction to the use of reflection portfolios for university lecturers.
-Participants will learn how to systematically reflect on, document and continuously develop their teaching practice on the basis of the ‘Reflection Portfolio for Future-Oriented Teaching’ created by the HFD community.
-The workshop promotes dialogue with colleagues and the identification of individual training needs.
+Participants will learn how to systematically reflect on, document and continuously develop their teaching practice based on the “Reflection portfolio for future-oriented teaching” created by the HFD community.
+The workshop promotes exchange with colleagues and the identification of individual training needs.

 Prof. Dr. Henrik Dindas is Professor of University Didactics and in-house advisor to the Rectorate at the FOM University of Applied Sciences for Economics & Management in Essen, Germany, where he also heads the Competence Center for Didactics (KCD).
 He also works as a freelance consultant and systemic coach for higher education didactics(www.hd-coaching.de) and has more than 10 years of experience in the fields of higher education didactics, university development, quality management and evaluation, e.g. as deputy chairman for international accreditation audits.
 He has teaching and coaching experience at various universities in Germany and the USA, and his research focuses on the interaction and communication between professional and practical teaching and learning experiences of students and teachers.